Council has adopted a set of guiding principles to underpin the approach to social investment:

 - Iwi prosperity

 The expression of interest asks organisations to comment on how their idea reflects the principles.
-Below, we have compiled some supporting information which may assist you with your responses.
+We've compiled some supporting information which may assist you with your responses.

 This principle is about empowering communities to address local issues and deliver community-led initiatives (sustaining benefits beyond Council involvement); encouraging innovation; and helping those working in the community become sustainable in all respects, including environmental.